b-ranson/hierarchy_benchmark/README.md

 # Benchmark Setup

-### First create and run a virtual environment in the working directory
+### First create and run a virtual environment in the working directory:

 `pip install virtualenv`